IS SALVATION POSSIBLE OUTSIDE THE CHURCH?

 purpose works in you both to desire and to work.

 The Catholic Church has always taught that Jesus Christ is the only path to heaven.
 In Acts 4:12, St. Peter affirms this teaching, There is no salvation through anyone else, nor is there any other name under heaven given to the human race by which we are to be saved.
-Another verse clearly stated this John 14:6, Jesus said to him, "I am the way and the truth and the life.
+Another verse that clearly affirms this teaching is Jesus' statement in John 14:6, Jesus said to him, "I am the way and the truth and the life.
 No one comes to the Father except through me."
 Jesus gave us His Church as the means by which we are to learn to know, love, and serve God, and as the vehicle for our salvation.
 Catechism of the Catholic Church addresses these statements from Sacred Scripture and affirms this teaching in CCC 432 by quoting St. Peter in Acts 4:12, The name "Jesus" signifies that the very name of God is present in the person of his Son, made man for the universal and definitive redemption from sins.
 It is the divine name that alone brings salvation, and henceforth all can invoke his name, for Jesus united himself to all men through his Incarnation, so that "there is not other name under heaven given among men by which we must be saved."

-Down through history the Catholic Church as affirmed that the means given to humanity by which the human race comes to salvation is through the self-sacrificial death, burial and resurrection of Jesus of Nazareth.
+Down through history, the Catholic Church has affirmed that the means given to humanity by which the human race comes to salvation is through the self-sacrificial death, burial and resurrection of Jesus of Nazareth.
 In his book, Crossing the Threshold of Hope, Pope John Paul II wrote, "It is therefore a revealed truth that there is salvation only and exclusively in Christ.
 The Church inasmuch as it is the Body of Christ, is simply an instrument of this salvation" (p.136).
 John Paul II went on to write, "... people are saved through the Church, they are saved in the church, but they always are saved by the grace of Christ.
 Besides formal membership in the Church, the sphere of salvation can also include other forms of relations to the Church.
 Paul VI expressed this same teaching in his first encyclical, Ecclesiam Suam, when he spoke of the various cycles of the dialogue of salvation which are the same as those indicated by the Vatican Council as the spheres of membership in and of relation to the Church.
 This is the authentic meaning of the well-known statement ‘Outside the Church there is no salvation'" (Crossing the Threshold of Hope, pages 140-141).

 This is a teaching that reaches back to the earliest years of the Church when, writing in the 3rd century AD, St. Cyprian firmly declared, "Outside the Church there is no salvation."
 This is a statement which has echoed down through the centuries: it was repeated by the 4th Lateran Council in 1215, the Council of Florence in 1442, the Council of Trent a century later, by the Second Vatican Council, and in the Catechism of the Catholic Church.
 In the Catechism, just above article #846 in bold type is the quotation "Outside the Church there is no salvation."
 CCC 846 addresses this affirmation and CCC 847-848 expands on this statement by giving the exceptions to possible salvation by those who have never heard the Gospel, which is covered in Scripture in Romans 2:12-16 in which Paul relates those who never heard the law but live it according to their own consciences with be judged by their consciences.
 However, to obtain salvation under those conditions is very difficult.
 Who is ever really entirely true to their conscience and without confession of and forgiveness from mortal sin attaining heaven is extremely precarious if not impossible.